Sergei Rachmaninoff: 1926–1942: Touring, final compositions, and Villa Senar

-Illness, move to California, and death: 1942–43
+1942–1943: Illness, move to California, and death

 In early 1942, Rachmaninoff was advised by his doctor to relocate to a warmer climate to improve his health after suffering from sclerosis, lumbago, neuralgia, high blood pressure, and headaches.
-After completing his final studio recording sessions during this time in February, a move to Long Island fell through after the composer and his wife expressed a greater interest in California, and initially settled in a leased home on Tower Road in Beverly Hills in May.
+After he completed his final studio recording sessions during this time in February, a move to Long Island fell through after the composer and his wife expressed a greater interest in California, and initially settled in a leased home on Tower Road in Beverly Hills in May.
 In June they purchased a home at 610 North Elm Drive in Beverly Hills, living close to Horowitz who would often visit and perform piano duets with Rachmaninoff.
 Later in 1942, Rachmaninoff invited Igor Stravinsky to dinner, the two sharing their worries of a war-torn Russia and their children in France.

 Shortly after a performance at the Hollywood Bowl in July 1942, Rachmaninoff was suffering from lumbago and fatigue.
 He informed his doctor, Alexander Golitsyn, that the upcoming 1942–43 concert season would be his last, in order to dedicate his time to composition.
 The tour began on 12 October 1942 and the composer received many positive reviews from critics despite his deteriorating health.
 Rachmaninoff and his wife Natalia were among the 220 people who became naturalised American citizens at a ceremony held in New York City on 1 February 1943.
 Later that month he complained of persistent cough and back pain; a doctor diagnosed him with pleurisy and advised that a warmer climate would aid in his recovery.
 Rachmaninoff opted to continue with touring, but felt so ill during his travels to Florida that the remaining dates were cancelled and he returned to California by train, where an ambulance took him to hospital.
 It was then that Rachmaninoff was diagnosed with an aggressive form of melanoma.
 His wife took Rachmaninoff home where he reunited with his daughter Irina.
-His last appearances as a concerto soloist—Beethoven's First Piano Concerto and his Rhapsody on a Theme of Paganini—were on February 11 and 12 with the Chicago Symphony Orchestra under the baton of Hans Lange.
-On February 17, at the University of Tennessee in Knoxville, Tennessee, he gave his last recital, the program of which included Chopin's Piano Sonata n°2 in B-flat minor, or Funeral Sonata - sadly appropriate for the occasion.
+His last appearances as a concerto soloist, playing Beethoven's First Piano Concerto and his Rhapsody on a Theme of Paganini, were on 11 and 12 February with the Chicago Symphony Orchestra under the baton of Hans Lange, and on 17 February, at the University of Tennessee in Knoxville, Tennessee, he gave his last recital as a pianist.